k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: zombie form into a zombie that has been genocided
 - Fix: charge for #looting pet in a shop
 - Fix: Vorpal Blade wasn't vorpalling
+- Fix: Healer role was still starting with poison resistance